Student-chuka-2020/Shoreline-Change-data-at-Gazi-Bay/ReadMe.md

+##Impacts of shoreline change on nearshore marine environment at Gazi Bay, Kenya, - Mangrove Forest

-This repository contains data for shoreline change at Gazi Bay Kenya.
+###This repository contains data for the Impacts of shoreline change on nearshore marine environment at Gazi Bay, Kenya, .

 To download/view xls file,
 click the file then view raw.